rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     !!! question

-        What is the default process priority (`nice` value) of the running process?
+        What is the running process' default process priority (`nice` value)?

 3. Using the PID of the process printed, end the process using the `kill` command.

-4. Using the `nice` command, relaunch a similar process but with a lower niceness value (i.e. more favorable to the process OR higher priority).
+4. Using the `nice` command, relaunch a similar process with a lower niceness value (i.e. more favorable to the process OR higher priority).
 Use a `nice` value of `-20`.
 Type:

     ```bash
     nice -n -20 bash -c  'while true; do echo "High priority: The PID is $$"; done'
     ```

-5. Using your own value of the PID, check the process' priority using `ps`.
+5. Using your value of the PID, check the process' priority using `ps`.
 Type:

     ```bash
     ps -p <PID> -o ni